We have an amazing range of courses and a choice of how you study

 We have an excellent record of preparing graduates to succeed at work.
 You can develop the knowledge, skills and confidence to succeed.
-Our emphasis is on professionalism and transferable skills.
-Many courses are directly applicable to specific careers.
+Our emphasis is on professionalism and transferable skills, and many courses are directly applicable to specific careers.

-Very few part-time modules use exams as the main method of assessment.
-We use a range of course-based assessments, including written assignments, presentations and projects.
+Not all part-time modules use exams as the main assessment method.
+Many use a range of course-based assessments, including written assignments, presentations and projects.

 Take a tour and see what Teesside can offer you.